 - Fig. 2: Visualization of fuel spray from an injection nozzle using (a) optical shadowgraphy at 1 Mfps and 0.25 µs exposure (adapted from Ref.
 7 with permission from Springer), and (b) synchrotron X-ray radiography at 2 Mfps and 0.5 µs exposure.

 Time-resolved imaging of transient dynamic processes inside opaque materials and optically dense sprays challenges the limits of ultra high-speed imaging using conventional light sources.
 Hard X-ray imaging using synchrotron light overcomes these limitations as it allows to probe inside dense or multi-scattering objects.
-Here, we exploit synchrotron-based X-ray imaging to visualize electric arc ignition during fuse operation, and spray structure of gasoline during injection with MHz frame rates.
+Here, we exploit synchrotron-based X-ray imaging to visualize electric arc ignition during fuse operation, and spray structure of gasoline during injection with MHz frame rates (see video).

 Real-time visualization of dynamic processes is an important tool for both basic research and applied science.
 The scope of high-speed photography and photonics covers applications such as atomic energy, fluid flow, combustion, advanced materials and manufacturing, machine vision, automotive, aeronautics, space, safety and defense technologies, medical and sports.
 Conventionally, real-time radiography using hard X-rays generated from single-flash X-ray systems, with pulse widths of 10-7 to 10-9 s, have been typically used since 1960s as a means for investigating transient processes in objects, that are opaque to other photon probes .
 Time-series of X-ray images are obtained by repeating experiments with varying time delays for each image acquisition.
 This stroboscopic approach works well, though only if the experiment can be precisely timed and where it is possible to reproduce the experiment over many repetitions: in many cases however, temporal and spatial evolution of dynamics has to be gathered in a single-shot experiment.
 Due to the limited brightness, high spatial resolutions are difficult to access.
 At third-generation synchrotron light sources, hard X-rays (10 -100 keV) with brilliance up to 1020 photons/s/0.1%bandwidth/mm2/mrad2 are available.
 At the European Synchrotron Radiation Facility (ESRF) in Grenoble, France, time-resolved X-ray imaging with multiple-frame recordings (cineradiography) at mega-Hertz (MHz) frame rates can now be performed at beamline ID19 .
 This allows for the visualization of dynamics inside opaque materials such as electric arc ignition inside a fuse encased in a ceramic casing; and the visualization of fluid dynamics in gasoline spray, which is difficult to realize using optical shadowgraphy due to the absorption of light in the liquid and multiple scattering by interfaces.